 - Study for exam.
 Using references identified from the item writers and others as preferred, and begin reviewing material.

 - Sit for the exam, offered on the computer at testing centers around the country.
-Take the exam during the identified three week window in either March or September
+The exam is now being offered year-round.

 Find a CSO